 The Human Services Department offers an academic and experiential study of the history, theory, development, and implementation of society's response to human need.
-Reflecting this varied and expanding field, Human and methodologies of intervention at the individual, group, and community levels.
+Reflecting this varied and expanding field, Human Services courses are based on a synthesis of knowledge and methodologies of intervention at the individual, group, and community levels.